 New approved employers joining the Seasonal Worker Programme are generally approved to recruit only a small number of seasonal workers for their first placement (known as a recruitment cap).
 This provides new approved employers the opportunity to adjust to their obligations and responsibilities under the programme whilst working with a manageable number of seasonal workers in their first placement.

-The Department of Employment, Skills, Small and Family Business monitors approved employers during each placement to ensure compliance with programme requirements.
+The department monitors approved employers during each placement to ensure compliance with programme requirements.
 An approved employer’s recruitment cap will be reviewed at the end of the placement taking into account the department’s monitoring and changes made where appropriate.